reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ### Task 7: Save the model

-After comparing machine learning models that you've trained across experiment runs, you can choose the best-performing model.
-To use the best-performing model, save the model and use it to generate predictions.
+In this task, you will save the best-performing machine learning model after comparing the results from various experiment runs.
+This saved model can then be utilized to generate predictions for future data analysis.

 1. In the experiment overview, ensure the **View** tab is selected.